DavidGomez-dev/meddiccscorelanding/_pages/privacy.md

 ### Internet-Based Advertising

 Additionally, we may use third-party software to serve ads on the Application, implement email marketing campaigns, and manage other interactive marketing initiatives.
 This third-party software may use cookies or similar tracking technology to help manage and optimize your online experience with us.
 For more information about opting-out of interest-based ads, visit the Network Advertising Initiative Opt-Out Tool or Digital Advertising Alliance Opt-Out Tool.

+Currently there is no Advertisement on the App.

 ### Website Analytics